California Campus Safety Plan 2023 (PDF, 317KB)

 Systemwide Hate Crimes Report

 The CSU Channel Islands Police Department (UPD) has primary law enforcement jurisdiction for all criminal incidents occurring on-campus.
-This includes incident investigation, follow-up, and resolution.
-UPD works in conjunction with outside agencies, such as the Ventura County Sheriff’s Office and local fire and emergency medical services.
+The UPD’s responsibility includes initial response, follow-up investigation, and resolution.
+UPD works in conjunction with outside agencies, such as the Ventura County Sheriff’s Office, local fire departments and emergency medical services.

 UPD is located in Placer Hall, adjacent to the A1 parking lot, and reports can be made in the lobby 24 hours per day, 7 days per week.

+The UPD Communications Center serves as a full-time Public Safety Answering Point (PSAP).
 The on-campus emergency telephone number is 9-1-1.
 Use this number for reporting on-campus fires, criminal or suspicious activity, and medical or other emergencies.
-This number goes directly to the UPD if dialed from a campus phone.
-Dispatchers are trained to respond appropriately to emergencies of any nature.
-There are blue light emergency telephones located throughout the campus and student housing which connect directly to UPD.
-These auto-dialing phones may be used in an emergency to summon police, fire, or medical assistance or report criminal or suspicious activity.
+This number goes directly to the UPD if dialed from a campus phone or cellular phone when the number is dialed on campus.
+Our dispatchers are trained to respond appropriately to emergencies of any nature.

 The non-emergency telephone number to contact UPD is 805-437-8444.
-This number should be utilized to obtain non-emergency, on-campus police and security services.
+This number should be utilized to obtain non-emergency services, on-campus police or other security services.

-CSU Channel Islands employs a number of safeguards for facilities and activities.
-Sworn police officers, along with other public safety staff, remain on-duty 24 hours a day, 365 days a year and provide both preventative patrol and emergency response services.
-All campus buildings are secured with an electronic access control system.
-Video surveillance is conducted in parking lots and public spaces in and around residential facilities.
-UPD regularly updates its all-hazards emergency management plan and maintains a comprehensive notification platform that provides email, text, and voice messaging during a campus emergency.
+The UPD updates its All-Hazards Emergency Management Plan annually and maintains a comprehensive emergency notification platform that provides email, text, and voice messaging during a campus emergency.
 UPD staff and special events specialists conduct public safety reviews for significant special events held on campus and implement risk management strategies as required.

 The UPD coordinates with Facilities Services to ensure any building improvements or other new construction includes campus standard networked door locks and options for surveillance cameras and emergency notification loudspeakers.